 What steps are needed to practice this behavior?

-Access an improved latrine
+Build or access an improved latrine

 Always use the latrine for human feces, including feces from babies